 Grade Interpretation Grade Points

-A Excellent/Superior Performance e Level4
+A Excellent/Superior Performance ce Level4

 В Excellent/Superior Performance Above Required Performance level3

-C Minimum Required Performan nce Level2
+C Minimum Required Performa nce Level2

-D Below Required Performance l
+D Below Required Performance

-F Failure to Meet Performance re equirements0
+F Failure to Meet Performance r equirements0

 P Pass/MeetsRequired performa

-in a dev velopmental course or specialized d course and may be
+in a dev velopmental course or specialize d course and may be

-used, a t the discretion of a college, use u p to six credit hours
+used, a t the discretion of a college, use u ip to six credit hours

 ogram)

-In Progress (For use when a str
+In Progress (For use when a st

 sufficie nt time to complete the course due the registration

-date, e extended illness, or ther circ umstances beyond
+date, e extended illness, or ther circ rumstances beyond

 ident's control.
 A grade of II

-nde of "F" if the student doe
+nde of "F" if the student do

-by date specified by the fa
+by date specified by the f

-Within IM one year, whichever is less)
+one year, whichever is less)

-Incomplete-Military Leave ts who are called to active m ilitary corvice near
+IM (For use by

-the en d of a term.
-A grade of IN I will be changed
+the ts who are called to active m d of a term.
+A grade of IN A will be shapeed

-to a " W" if the student does not co mplete the course
+to a "I W'' if the student does not constant. omplete the course

 require ements within two years of the date the

-IM gra ade was awarded Not Computed
+IM or ade was awarded Not Computed

 W Withdrawal Not Computed

 Credit (represents credit for

 ed toward program completion

 t of transfer from other institu

-ed standing evaluation, credi
+ed standing evaluation, cred

-ation agreements, or other valid
+ation agreements, or other vali

 ed knowledge and skils)

 Audit of Course

-S J \ ntinuing Education
+S 2 (ntinuing Education

 s and programs)

-UN Unsatisfactory (for use in Co.
+UN Unsatisfactory (for use in Co

 s and programs) Not Computed

 X No Grade Assigned

-FA Failing (prior to September 1988)
+FA Failing (prior to September 1988

-I U Incomplete(prior to September1
+I Incomplete(prior to September1

-U Unsatisfactory (prior to Septen 1200)U
+U Unsatisfactory (prior to Septer nber 1988)0